 3. Setting up Clearinghouses For Insurance Billing (USA Only)

-Kalix directly integrates with five different clearinghouses: Assertus, Availity, Claim MD, Office Ally & TriZetto via Secure FTP (or SFTP) for batch claim processing.
+Prefer a different clearinghouse?
+Kalix directly integrates with 4 third-party clearinghouses clearinghouses: Availity, Claim MD, Office Ally & TriZetto via Secure FTP (or SFTP) for batch claim processing.
 By using Kalix's clearinghouse integrations, you can submit claims to your chosen clearinghouses from within Kalix with a click of a button.

 You can receive back claim status updates, remittance advice, payment information, adjustments, and patient responsibility amounts without ever leaving Kalix.